jacob-cunningham-ds/me2060/index.md

 ## Purpose

-This site contains notes, homeworks, and projects from ME 2060: Numerical Methods.
+This site contains notes, homeworks, and projects from the time I took ME 2060: Numerical Methods as a student.

 ## Course Objectives